Hooray, it’s summer!

 Don’t just take my word for it, see how this approach has helped parents worldwide.

 Why People Love This Book

 Entertaining.
-“Since it reads like fiction, you can kick back and relax while reading it.” —Katie Chambers, parent
+“Since it reads like fiction, you can kick back and relax while reading it.” —Katie Chambers, educator and parent

 Easy to Read.
 “I loved that when I was busy and only had a few minutes, I could quickly read one of the stories.
 It was like reading a mini-book with a beginning and an end, with humor and food for thought in between, and it reminded me of the Chicken Soup for the Soul series.” —Amazon customer

 Easy to Implement.
 “Quick tips that can be implemented and useful to moms and dads, so they’re happier raising kids, is worth taking a look at.”—Sunflower DC

 Connects Families.
 “I’m quickly noticing when I put on a huge smile and make a situation sound fun rather than tedious, my preschooler is much more receptive and we have fewer battles.
 Two thumbs up from us both!” —Julie, “Fab Working Mom Life” mommy blogger

 Not Dull or Academic.
 “The author gives you a ton of new strategies, and she writes in a fun way that keeps you turning pages, not the dull, academic style of many other parenting books.
 I cannot recommend this enough!”—Tracey Price, parent